-Acceptance into the Department of Music is granted by a Music faculty committee to those students who have submitted an application and completed an audition/interview.
-Please inquire about audition dates, usually held in early spring.
-Incoming students who have not auditioned or interviewed before the committee prior to the beginning of the Fall semester should contact the chair of the department before enrolling in Music courses.
+Acceptance as a Music major is granted by a Music faculty committee to those students who have submitted an application and completed an audition/interview.
+Please inquire about audition dates, usually held in late fall and early spring.
+Incoming students who have not auditioned or interviewed before the committee prior to the beginning of the fall semester should contact the Music Chair before enrolling in Music courses.

 The Bachelor of Music degree is designed for students who are preparing for professional careers in music or graduate study in music.
 The curricula leading to this degree are based on a philosophy that recognizes the need for rigorous study in all aspects of music.
 Each program of study requires a heavy concentration of music courses and experiences, and many courses are sequential.
 Therefore, potential Music majors are strongly encouraged to begin taking music courses in their first year.
-The chair of the Department of Music can provide you with advisement and a four-year suggested course guideline.
+During advisement, we will provide you with a four-year suggested course guideline, as well as the Music Majors Handbook outlining further details about requirements for Music majors.